Kneaded That

 Picture of proofed yeast.

-Step 1: Add warm water (less than 120F), sugar, and yeast to the bowl of a stand mixer (recommended, but you can use a regular mixing bowl if you don’t have a stand mixer).
-Let rest for roughly 5 minutes until the yeast has bloomed (pictured)
+Step 1: Bloom the yeast: Add the warm water (less than 120°F), sugar, and yeast to the bowl of a stand mixer (recommended, but a regular bowl works).
+Let rest about 5 minutes until the yeast has bloomed.

 Picture of partially mixed dough for sourdough discard bagels.